jhotmann/node-rename-cli/README.md

  You can write RegEx to capture one or more named groups and then use those groups in your output file name.
-If the RegEx groups do not return a match, the replacement variables in the output file name will be blank, so be sure to test with the --s option.
+If the RegEx groups do not return a match, the replacement variables in the output file name will be blank, so be sure to test with the -s option.
 See the third example below for how to use RegEx groups.

 Examples: